MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

    - [cert-manager](https://cert-manager.io/docs/).
 Certificate Manager is not necessary in this sample as both the Application Gateway and NGINX Ingress Controller use a pre-uploaded TLS certificate from Azure Key Vault.
    - [NGINX Ingress Controller][nginx] via a Helm chart.
 If you use the [managed NGINX ingress controller with the application routing add-on][aks-app-routing-addon], you don't need to install another instance of the NGINX Ingress Controller via Helm.
 4. The Application Gateway Listener retrieves the TLS certificate from Azure key Vault.
-5. When deploying the Yelb application, the [Kubernetes ingress][kubernetes-ingress] object utilizes the certificate obtained from the [Azure Key Vault provider for Secrets Store CSI Driver][azure-kv-csi-driver] to expose the Yelb UI service via HTTPS.
+5. The [Kubernetes ingress][kubernetes-ingress] object utilizes the certificate obtained from the [Azure Key Vault provider for Secrets Store CSI Driver][azure-kv-csi-driver] to expose the Yelb UI service via HTTPS.

 #### Runtime workflow

 The following steps describe the message flow for a request that an external client application initiates during runtime.
 This workflow corresponds to the orange numbers in the preceding diagram.

-1. The client application calls the Yelb application using its hostname.
+1. The client application calls the sample web application using its hostname.
 The DNS zone associated with the custom domain of the Application Gateway Listener uses an A record to resolve the DNS query with the addres of the Azure Public IP used by the Frontend IP Configuration of the Application Gateway.
 2. The request is sent to the Azure Public IP used by the Frontend IP Configuration of the Application Gateway.
 3. The Application Gateway performs thw following actions.
    - The Application Gateway handles TLS termination and communicates with the backend application over HTTPS.
    - The Application Gateway Listener utilizes an SSL certificate obtained from [Azure Key Vault][azure-kv].
    - The Azure WAF Policy associated to the Listener is used to run OWASP rules and custom rules against the incoming request and block malicious attacks.
-   - The Application Gateway Backend HTTP Settings are configured to invoke the Yelb application via HTTPS on port 443.
+   - The Application Gateway Backend HTTP Settings are configured to invoke the sample web application via HTTPS on port 443.
 4. The Application Gateway Backend Pool calls the NGINX ingress controller through the AKS internal load balancer using HTTPS.
 5. The request is sent to one of the agent nodes that hosts a pod of the NGINX ingress controller.
 6. One of the NGINX ingress controller replicas handles the request and sends the request to one of the service endpoints of the `yelb-ui` service.